Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

 the Fourier transform $-\tilde{\cal G}^{(0)}_{\sigma_2\sigma_1}$ of which have the form \cite{FetWal}

-associated with (oriented) lines connecting vertices of the diagram.
-The resulting ``momentum'' space Feynman rules are almost identical with the ordinary ones except that the integrations over frequencies (energies) are replaced by summations over the (fermionic) Matsubara frequencies $\omega_n^{\rm F}=(\pi/\beta)(2n+1)$, $n\in{\mathbb Z}$.
+associated with (oriented) lines connecting vertices of each diagram.
+The resulting ``momentum'' space Feynman rules are almost identical with the ordinary ones except that integrations over frequencies (energies) are replaced by summations over the (fermionic) Matsubara frequencies $\omega_n^{\rm F}=(\pi/\beta)(2n+1)$, $n\in{\mathbb Z}$.

 Applying this formalism with the interaction operator $\hat V_{\rm int}$ given by the first term of (\ref{eqn:Vint}) one finds that the order $C_0$ term of the expansion (\ref{eqn:OmegaPertExpansion}) is simply given by